New Southgate Cemetery: New Southgate Cemetery

 The cemetery was acquired by New Southgate Cemetery and Crematorium Company in 1993.
 It now includes sections for Roman Catholic, Greek Orthodox, and Caribbean burials.
 Parts of the land that once formed part of the cemetery grounds are now a modern housing estate.

-Since the 1950s, New Southgate cemetery has become the burial place for the North London Greek Cypriot community.
+Since the 1950s, New Southgate Cemetery has become the burial place for the North London Greek Cypriot community.
 The Greek Orthodox area was developed in 1998 and named after the Reverend Kyriacou Petrou, a local priest, who is also buried in this section.

 The cemetery is a Site of Borough Importance for Nature Conservation, Grade II.
 The Pymmes Brook Trail runs along the eastern boundary.

-In the latter year a crematorium was also opened here.
+In later years a crematorium was also opened here.

 War graves

 The cemetery contains war graves of 109 Commonwealth service personnel, two Belgian soldiers, and 51 German prisoners who were buried from the Alexandra Palace Internment Camp in World War I, besides 86 Commonwealth service war graves from World War II.
 A Cross of Sacrifice stands in front of the cemetery chapel.
 Those Commonwealth service personnel whose graves could not be marked by headstones are listed on a Screen Wall memorial for those of World War I and a Kerb Wall memorial for those of World War II.
 The monument to the German internees is a grade II listed structure.